nakim12/investment-performance-tracker/README.md

 ## Overview

 This project started as an RMarkdown-based analysis and evolved into a full-featured [Shiny](https://shiny.posit.co/) web app.
-Users can explore real-time stock performance, view technical indicators, compare historical returns, and generate price forecasts with error metrics.
+Users can analyze real-time stock data, visualize trends, compare returns, evaluate forecasting models, and perform risk analysis by sector.

 ---